Duluth Depot: Former Amtrak service

-Current Day
+Current operations

-North Shore Scenic Railroad
+North Shore Scenic Railroad/Lake Superior Railroad Museum

-Scenic tours from the station continue to be provided by the North Shore Scenic Railroad (a heritage railroad operated by the Lake Superior Railroad Museum), which provides several different excursions from Duluth to points northeast along Lake Superior's northern shore.
-Regular tours are round-trip, ranging from one to six hours long, with destinations including the Lester River, the area of Palmers, and the city of Two Harbors.
-The railroad also provides a variety of special excursions throughout the year, as well as opportunities for charter trips.
+Scenic train rides from the station are provided by the North Shore Scenic Railroad, a heritage railroad operated by the Lake Superior Railroad Museum.
+Excursions of one to six hours' duration run northeast along Lake Superior's northern shore to destinations that include the Lester River, the area of Palmers, and the city of Two Harbors.
+The railroad runs other special excursions throughout the year, and may be chartered as well.